-You can complete the FPCA online at FVAP.gov.
-The online voting assistant will ask you questions specific to your state.
+As mentioned, some states allow voters to register electronically, some even permit voters to vote electronically as well.
 We encourage you to ask your local election officials to deliver your blank ballot electronically (by email, internet download, or fax, depending on your state).
 Include your email address on your FPCA to take advantage of the electronic ballot delivery option.
 Return the FPCA per the instructions on the website.
 FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

 2. Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
 For most states, you can confirm your registration and ballot delivery online.
 If you do not received an absentee ballot 30 days prior to the election, you should complete and submit the Federal Write-In Absentee Ballot (FWAB) to ensure your vote is received in time to be counted.